SimonDeplat/Voxa/README.md

 - The resulting mix (resonance + echo + dry) is sent through a simple stereo reverb.

-- The master amp multiplies the signal, but also controls a limiter to ensure signal is capped.
+- The master amp multiplies the signal, but also controls the threshold of a limiter to ensure signal is capped.

 - A preset system allows to save the current software state, and to load it back.

+#### Think about it

+So there's 3 distinct effects: resonance, echo and reverb.
+However, all three have the same algorithm: delayed feedback loops.
+Funny when you think about it.